Can you make stock for free from takeaway leftovers?

 Stock tub

-1. Pick off leftovers and put into a tub.
-I keep old icecream tubs in the freezer for stock ingredients.
-Anytime I have something to add it goes in the tub which goes back in the freezer.
-This includes bones, meat, vegetables.
-Remove the stuff you don’t want like the ends of vegetables, chips and other starchy veg.
+1. Pick off leftovers and put them into a tub.
+I keep old ice cream tubs in the freezer for stock ingredients.
+Anytime I have something to add, it goes in the tub, which goes back in the freezer.
+This includes bones, meat, and vegetables.
+Remove the stuff you don’t want, like the ends of vegetables, chips, and other starchy vegetables.

-2. When you have enough ingredients you can make the stock.
-Everyone uses a giant pot but I improved on this, or just got properly lazy.
-I have a slow cooker and it’s the perfect thing.
+2. When you have enough ingredients, you can make the stock.
+Everyone uses a giant pot, but I improved on this or just got properly lazy.
+I have a slow cooker, and it’s the perfect thing.
 It’s the biggest pot I have and is designed to cook food safely for 8-12 hours without ruining it.
 I literally just pop the frozen ingredients in the stock pot.
 Pout enough enough water to cover it, often more, since it will lose some.
-Add herbs, a bouquet garnii if I have anything.
+Add herbs and a bouquet of garnish if I have anything.
 I’ve got some dried bay leaves, thyme, that sort of thing.
 Then I go to work.

-3. When I come home I only have to remove the ingredients to the compost bin with a slotted spoon and get the liquid into containers for freezing.
-If it’s cold out then I put them outside to cool them down quickly before freezing.
+3. When I come home, I only have to transfer the ingredients to the compost bin with a slotted spoon and pour the liquid into containers for freezing.
+If it’s cold outside, I put the containers outside to cool them down quickly before freezing.

 4. I found some cheap freezer labels to make it quick and easy to remember what the heck these things are weeks and months later.